pivotal/docs-tap/install.hbs.md

 - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's External IP address.
 It is not required to know the External IP address or set up the DNS record while installing.
 Installing the Tanzu Application Platform package creates the `tanzu-shared-ingress` and its External IP address.
 You can create the DNS record after completing the installation.
 - `KP-DEFAULT-REPO` is a writable repository in your registry.
 Tanzu Build Service dependencies are written to this location.
 Examples:
-    * Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`.
+    - Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`.
-    * Docker Hub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`.
+    - Docker Hub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`.
-    * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
+    - Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
 - `KP-DEFAULT-REPO-SECRET` is the user name that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
-    * For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
+    - For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
-    * Please create the secret prior to the installation.
-For example registry-credentials secret created above could be used here.
+    - You must create the secret before the installation.
+For example, you can use the `registry-credentials` secret created earlier.
-- `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace where KP-DEFAULT-REPO-SECRET is created.
+- `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace where `KP-DEFAULT-REPO-SECRET` is created.
 - `K8S-DISTRO` (optional) is the type of Kubernetes infrastructure in use.
 It is only required if the distribution is OpenShift and must be used in coordination with `kubernetes_version`.
 Supported value: `openshift`.
 - `K8S-VERSION` (optional) is the Kubernetes version in use.
 You can use it independently or in coordination with `kubernetes_distribution`.
 For example, `1.24.x`, where `x` is the Kubernetes patch version.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
-    * Harbor has the form `server: "my-harbor.io"`.
+    - Harbor has the form `server: "my-harbor.io"`.
-    * Docker Hub has the form `server: "index.docker.io"`.
+    - Docker Hub has the form `server: "index.docker.io"`.
-    * Google Cloud Registry has the form `server: "gcr.io"`.
+    - Google Cloud Registry has the form `server: "gcr.io"`.
 - `REPO-NAME` is where workload images are stored in the registry.
 If this key is passed through the shared section earlier and AWS ECR registry is used, you must ensure that the `SERVER-NAME/REPO-NAME/buildservice` and `SERVER-NAME/REPO-NAME/workloads` exist.
 AWS ECR expects the paths to be pre-created.
 Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
-    * Harbor has the form `repository: "my-project/supply-chain"`.
+    - Harbor has the form `repository: "my-project/supply-chain"`.
-    * Docker Hub has the form `repository: "my-dockerhub-user"`.
+    - Docker Hub has the form `repository: "my-dockerhub-user"`.
-    * Google Cloud Registry has the form `repository: "my-project/supply-chain"`.
+    - Google Cloud Registry has the form `repository: "my-project/supply-chain"`.
 - `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
 This field is only required if you use a private repository, otherwise, leave it empty.
 See [Git authentication](scc/git-auth.hbs.md) for more information.
 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1239018).
 Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure.